nervosys/AutonomySim/docs/coding_guidelines.md

 Religiously review all non-scalar parameters you declare to be candidate for const and references.
 If you are coming from languages such as C#/Java/Python, the most often mistake you would make is to pass parameters by value instead of `const T&;` Especially most of the strings, vectors and maps you want to pass as `const T&;` (if they are readonly) or `T&` (if they are writable).
 Also add `const` suffix to methods as much as possible.

 ## Overriding

 When overriding virtual method, use override suffix.

 ## Pointers

 This is really about memory management.
 A simulator has much performance critical code, so we try and avoid overloading the memory manager with lots of calls to new/delete.
 We also want to avoid too much copying of things on the stack, so we pass things by reference when ever possible.
 But, when the object really needs to live longer than the call stack you often need to allocate that object on the heap, and so you have a pointer.
 Now, if management of the lifetime of that object is going to be tricky we recommend using [C++ 11 smart pointers](https://cppstyle.wordpress.com/c11-smart-pointers/).
 But smart pointers do have a cost, so don’t use them blindly everywhere.
 For private code where performance is paramount, raw pointers can be used.
 Raw pointers are also often needed when interfacing with legacy systems that only accept pointer types, for example, sockets API.
 But we try to wrap those legacy interfaces as much as possible and avoid that style of programming from leaking into the larger code base.

 Religiously check if you can use const everywhere, for example, `const float * const xP`.
-Avoid using prefix or suffix to indicate pointer types in variable names, i.e. use `my_obj` instead of `myobj_ptr` except in cases where it might make sense to differentiate variables better, for example, `int mynum = 5; int* mynum_ptr = mynum;`
+Avoid using prefix or suffix to indicate pointer types in variable names, i.e., use `my_obj` instead of `myobj_ptr` except in cases where it might make sense to differentiate variables better, for example, `int mynum = 5; int* mynum_ptr = mynum;`

 ## Null Checking

 In Unreal C++ code, when checking if a pointer is null, it is preferable to use `IsValid(ptr)`.
 In addition to checking for a null pointer, this function will also return whether a UObject is properly initialized.
-This is useful in situations where a UObject is in the process of being garbage collected but still set to a non-null value.
+This is useful in situations where a `UObject` is in the process of being garbage collected but still set to a non-null value.

 ## Indentation